Helping you be your best

 — T.W Addictions Counsellor and Cognitive Behavioural Therapist

-Bring mindfulness and CBT to your own response patterns
+Bring mindfulness to your own response patterns

 "on the hot spot” mindfulness to stay centred